DIY

 1. Sewing a Button

 The most fundamental repair.
 Needle, thread, button - five minutes.
-The trick is leaving a small thread shank between button and fabric for easier fastening.
+The trick is leaving a small gap between button and fabric for easier fastening.
+Without this thread shank, fabric bunches and the buttonhole becomes difficult to use.

 2. Fixing a Loose Hem